nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/additional-advanced-array-methods.md

 `.reduce()` is often used in combination with other functions to solve complex problems, (e.g. to count [the number of times a string occurs in an array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce#Counting_instances_of_values_in_an_object)).

+For more examples of array methods in practice, check out this [article](https://itnext.io/15-useful-javascript-examples-of-map-reduce-and-filter-74cbbb5e0a1f).